BLOG

 • Control Quality

-• Project Resource Management: Projects vary greatly in complexity and as a result can vary greatly in the types of people that are needed to fulfill the needs of the project and can vary in the types of equipment, materials, facilities, and supplies that may be necessary.
+• Project Resource Management: Projects vary greatly in complexity and as a result can vary greatly in the types of people that are needed to fulfill the needs of the project.
+And can vary in the types of equipment, materials, facilities, and supplies that may be necessary.
 The activities to manage resources properly fall into the following resource management activity groups:

 • Plan Resource Management